navisens/android-app-helloworld/README.md

 ```
 public class MainActivity extends AppCompatActivity implements MotionDnaInterface
 ```
 In the `receiveMotionDna()` callback method we return a `MotionDna` estimation object which contains [location, heading and motion type](https://github.com/navisens/NaviDocs/blob/master/API.Android.md#getters) among many other interesting data on a users current state.
-Let's print it out.
+Here is how we might print it out.
 ```java
 @Override
     public void receiveMotionDna(MotionDna motionDna)